MicrosoftDocs/MIMDocs/MIMDocs/working-with-identity-manager-hybrid-reporting.md

 ---

-# Work with Identity Manager hybrid reporting - Public Preview refresh
+# Work with hybrid reporting in Identity Manager Public Preview refresh

 This article discusses how to combine on-premises and cloud data into hybrid reports in Azure, and how to manage and view these reports.

 ## Available hybrid reports
-The first three Microsoft Identity Manager (MIM) reports available in Azure Active Directory (Azure AD) are as follows:
+The first three Microsoft Identity Manager reports available in Azure Active Directory (Azure AD) are as follows:

 - **Password reset activity**: Displays each instance when a user performed password reset using self-service password reset (SSPR) and provides the gates or methods used for authentication.